SaishivaJakkula/zomato/README.md

 # zomato
 Exploratory Data Analysis (EDA) on Zomato restaurant data.
 Includes data cleaning, visualization, rating analysis, cuisine trends, cost insights, and location-wise patterns.

-⭐ Zomato EDA Project (Short & Sweet Theory Version)

-I performed an Exploratory Data Analysis on Zomato restaurant data to understand restaurant performance, customer preferences, and pricing patterns.

-1. Data Understanding
-Explored dataset structure, identified key columns like ratings, cost, cuisine type, service features, and location.

-2. Data Cleaning
-Handled missing values, removed unnecessary columns, standardized column names, and ensured consistent data formats.

-3. Data Preparation
-Organized the dataset, grouped restaurants by type, area, service features, and cuisine categories to identify patterns.

-4. Exploratory Data Analysis
-Analyzed rating distribution, cost patterns, cuisine popularity, and area-wise restaurant density.
-Studied the impact of online ordering and table booking on customer ratings and popularity.
-Compared rating trends across different restaurant types and cuisines.

-5. Insights Generation
-Identified most popular cuisines, top restaurant areas, key pricing trends, and service features affecting customer satisfaction.
-Learned that cost doesn’t directly determine ratings—service quality and convenience matter more.

-6. Conclusion
-The EDA helped uncover customer behavior trends, service-related impacts, and restaurant performance insights that can support better decision-making for restaurants and food platforms.
+# 🍽️ Zomato EDA — A Dark & Meaningful Exploration

+I explored the Zomato restaurant dataset not just to analyze numbers,
+but to uncover the hidden patterns behind human choices —
+the taste of a city, the comfort we seek, and the story each restaurant quietly carries.

+## 1. Data Understanding
+Unveiled the raw structure of the data — ratings, costs, cuisines, areas —
+each column holding a fragment of truth about customer behavior and food culture.

+## 2. 🧹 Data Cleaning
+Removed noise, handled missing pieces, and brought clarity to messy values.
+The dataset became sharper, calmer, and ready to reveal its secrets.

+## 3. 🗂️ Data Preparation
+Grouped restaurants by type, cuisine, service features, and location.
+Turned scattered information into a meaningful, structured landscape.

+## 4. 📊 Exploratory Data Analysis
+Visualized rating patterns, cost distributions, cuisine popularity,
+and area-wise restaurant density.
+Measured the impact of online ordering and table booking
+on customer satisfaction and restaurant popularity.

+## 5. 🔍 Key Insights
+- Price alone doesn't define success — service quality does.
+- Online-order and table-booking options improve customer engagement.
+- Certain cuisines dominate demand and ratings.
+- A few areas act as the true heartbeat of the city's food culture.

+## 6. 🏁 Conclusion
+This EDA wasn’t just about restaurants.
+It was about people — their habits, their cravings,
+and the choices they make when they seek comfort in food.
+# VISUAL SYMBOLS

+████  ████  ████  ████
+Bar Graph Symbol

+▇▇▇▇▇▇▇▇▇▇
+Block Bar Symbol

+▒▒▒▒▒▒▒▒▒▒
+Light Filled Bar

+░░░░░░░░░░
+Empty Bar Symbol

+▀▀▀▀▀▀▀▀▀▀
+Top Line Visualization

+▄▄▄▄▄▄▄▄▄▄
+Bottom Filled Bar

+██████████
+Full Block Bar

+▁▂▃▄▅▆▇█
+Smooth Increasing Bars

+█▇▆▅▄▃▂▁
+Smooth Decreasing Bars

+━┳━┳━┳━┳━
+Line Graph Symbol

+╔═══╗
+║███║
+╚═══╝
+Box Plot / Box Representation

+○ ○ ○ ○ ○
+Scatter Plot (Circle Points)

+● ● ● ● ●
+Scatter Plot (Filled Points)

+◉◎◉◎◉
+Alternative Circular Points

+▓▓░░▓▓░░▓▓
+Heatmap Pattern

+░▒▓█▓▒░
+Gradient Visual (Heatmap Look)

+◔ ◑ ◕ ●
+Pie Chart Style Sequence

+◴ ◷ ◶ ◵
+Rotating Pie Chart Frames

+□ ■ □ ■ □
+Square-Based Visual Representation

+▤▤▤▤▤
+Grid Pattern (Matrix / Heatmap)

+＊ ＊ ＊ ＊ ＊
+Star Scatter Pattern